Vector Marketing Reviews: Is The CutCo Parent Company Running A Scam? (2023 Update)

 Why?

 1) It’s Flexible: got an hour a day?
 You can do this.
 Ready to drop everything else and dive in full time?
 You can do this.
 Yes, the more time you put in, the faster you see results.
-But even with a little time each day, you can move the needle in a Digital Real Estate business.
+But even with a little time each day, you can move the needle in a Digital Leasing business.

 And because this system is so flexible, you don’t have to constantly be working to make more money.
 It’s called PASSIVE INCOME because if you stop working, the money doesn’t.